serengil/tensorflow-101/README.md

 **Large Scale Face Recognition**

 Face recognition requires to apply face verification several times.
-It has a O(n) time complexity and it would be problematic for very large scale data sets.
+It has a O(n) time complexity and it would be problematic for very large scale data sets (millions or billions level data).
 Herein, approximate nearest neighbor (a-nn) algorithm reduces time complexity dramatically.
 Spotify Annoy, Facebook Faiss and NMSLIB are amazing a-nn libraries.
 Besides, Elasticsearch wraps NMSLIB and it also offers highly scalablity.
 You should build and run face recognition models within those a-nn libraries if you have really large scale data sets.

 | Library | Creator | Tutorial | Demo |
 | ---   | --- | ---  | --- |